telerik/ajax-docs/knowledge-base/pdfviewer-add-thumbnail-page-navigation.md

 ## Description

-Q: How to add Thumbnail page navigation navigation to the RadPdfViewer
+Q: How to add Thumbnail page navigation to the RadPdfViewer

 ## Solution

-**Prerequisits**
+**Prerequisites**

 - Register the Pdf.js library on the page: